 - Recording data

-October 2020: Writing the editing interface to enable me to enter new data rapidly, could take a month.
+November 2020: Writing the editing interface to enable me to enter new data rapidly, will probably take the rest of this year.
+Other websites and my private life are responsible for the delay here.

 Also, a complete inventory of the cover images is necessary, as many are not being displayed because the database design is faulty.